JunhuaLiu0/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The Chinese University of Hongkong,shenzhen
+- name: The Chinese University of Hongkong, shenzhen
   url: https://www.cuhk.edu.cn/

 # Short bio (displayed in user profile at end of posts)